oc-rs/ocrs.online/content/contact/_index.md

 ## Writing for us
 If you have an idea for a blog post, we will be happy to publish if we think it's suitable.
 We aim to keep our blog posts informative but readable, and welcome perspectives from academics and the public who may have experience or interest in the field.
 Unfortunately we can't pay for publication, but we won't ask you to surrender copyright - if you write something, it's yours.

+### Subject
+We welcome blog posts on the subject of religion, both as a category and a phenomenon - we are primarily interested in the academic study of religion, but may consider reflective / theological submissions.

+### Word count
+Posts should be between 800 and 2000 words, but if you have a longer post you'd like to share, we would be happy to consider it.

+### Language
+Submissions should be in English, however dual-language submissions can be made - we cannot assist with any translation work.

+### Publishing elsewhere
+You retain the copyright to any work that you submit; if you also want to post your work elsewhere that's fine with us!

 ## How to reach us
 You can reach us at <a href="mailto:info@oc-rs.org">info@oc-rs.org</a>, or find us on <a href="https://www.facebook.com/the.online.centre.for.religious.studies/">Facebook</a> and <a href="https://twitter.com/_ocrs_/">Twitter</a>.</p>